widderslainte/underrun/21_campaigns/outline.md

 Social Groups
-* Gorup Type
+* Group Type
 * Conflict Source
 * Rival Type

-For Each Groyp
+For Each Group
 * Dice
 * NPCs
 * Other  NPCs